Our knowledge of orthopaedics. Your best health.

 The extent of the surgery performed depends on several factors, including the amount of tissue that needs to be removed and the functional outcome that is expected afterwards.

-Advances in reconstructive surgery allow the transfer and repair of skin, blood vessels, and nerves, making it possible to remove more tissue surrounding the tumor yet still preserve a functional limb.
+Advances in reconstructive surgery allow the transfer and repair of skin, blood vessels, and nerves.
+This makes it possible to remove more of the tissue around the tumor while preserving the function of the limb.

 Amputation.
-In the event that adequate removal of the tumor requires sacrificing important nerves, blood vessels, and muscle structures, amputation may be necessary.
-Although limb preservation is the goal, if the result is a limb that is numb and not useful, an amputation followed by proper artificial limb fitting could provide improved function and quality of life.
+If adequate tumor removal would mean sacrificing important nerves, blood vessels, and muscle structures, amputation may be necessary.
+Although limb preservation is the goal, in some cases it is not possible.
+Additionally, if sparing the limb results in a limb that is not useful, an amputation followed by proper artificial limb fitting could provide better function and quality of life.

 Radiation therapy is often combined with surgery to lower the risk of the tumor returning to the same location.
-Radiation can be administered either before or after the tumor is removed.
-The timing of the radiation depends upon the tumor site and the doctor's judgment.
+Radiation can be given either before or after the tumor is removed.
+The timing of the radiation depends on the tumor site and the doctor's judgment.
+Radiation is delivered by a doctor called a radiation oncologist.

 Recovery